Frankovich/TS-Quickstart-Template/README.md

-# Using TS-Quickstart-Template
+# Using TS-Quickstart-Template for Node.js projects

-This guide will help you get started quickly with TS-Quickstart-Template, and help you install all the dependencies.
+This repository is for quickly starting up a typescript Node.js project.
+If you have any modifications please contribute!

-## #1 Cloning and setting up your own Github repository
+## Part 1: Cloning and setting up your own Github repository

 (if you don't want to have a remote repository or a repository at all, skip to step #2)